New England

 Wolffer Kitchen Amagansett

-This Bohemian diner, towards the eastern end of the Hamptons, is owned by the Wolffer Estate Vineyard.
-Enjoy wines, cider and spirits alongside modern European dishes.
+Located at the eastern end of the Hamptons, this Bohemian diner is owned by Wolffer Estate Vineyard.
+Savour their wines, cider, and spirits alongside modern European cuisine.

 Dead Eye Dick's

-At the southern end of the Great Salt Pond, dine on seafood straight from the sea, including signature swordfish and lobster dishes, sushi, soups, clever cocktails and fine wines.
+Situated at the southern end of Great Salt Pond, enjoy fresh seafood including signature swordfish and lobster dishes, sushi, soups, inventive cocktails, and a fine selection of wines.

 map pinBlock Island